Climate Liberation Aotearoa

-Climate Liberation Aotearoa, formerly known as Restore Passenger Rail (RPR), is a direct action climate group that is part of the "A22 Network", a global network of groups and campaigns seeking to combat climate change and ecological collapse.
-During the 2020s, the group attracted media attention in New Zealand for protest activities and civil disobedience including blocking traffic, disrupting local council meetings, and protesting cruise ships.
+Climate Liberation Aotearoa, formerly known as Restore Passenger Rail (RPR), is a direct action climate group that does illegal protests, and are a part of the "A22 Network", a global network of groups and campaigns seeking to combat climate change and ecological collapse.
+During the 2020s, the group attracted media attention in New Zealand for protest activities and blocked people from moving freely around including blocking traffic, disrupting local council meetings, and protesting cruise ships.